wesley-trust/wesleytrust-com/_posts/2021-04-26-graph-api-licences-pipeline.md

 - Specific variables are set and any dependent functions are imported into memory
 - An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
 - Checks are performed about whether to evaluate subscriptions for removal
-- Existing subscriptions in Azure AD are obtained from the [Get function][get-sub], in order to compare against the validated import
+- Existing subscriptions in Azure AD are obtained from the [get subscriptions function][get-sub], in order to compare against the validated import
 - An object comparison is performed on the skuPartNumber, determining:
   - What defined subscriptions could be removed (as they don't exist in Azure AD, but were defined in the import)
     - So should have their groups removed and the definitions removed in the config repo